eugenia1984/Python-courses/README.md

 ENGLISH

-# Here you can see two Udemy's courses with Python
+## Here you can see some courses with Python

-## 📚 First :  Complete Python Course
+# 📚 First :  Complete Python Course

 It's an Udemy course of **Alvaro Chirou** and **Brian De Vita**

 ## Topics to see:

   * Python from 0.
 Exercises to materialize what has been learned

   * Script

   * Django Framework

   * Development of an App with Python

   * Models and migrations

   * Databases

   * Graphic Interfaces

   * Management of views with classes

   * Manipulate Facebook API

   * Basic boostrap

   * Basic html

   * Use Json

   * Templates

   * Models

 :computer: You can take a look of the theory and my exercises here -> [**curso_completo_de_python**](https://github.com/eugenia1984/Python-Udemys-courses/tree/main/curso_completo_de_python)